Return Policy

 3. Let folks know that they should not return seeds from other drawers until they have learned more about seed saving.
 You can encourage them to replace seeds with store bought, open-pollinated (non-hybrid) seeds if they want to.
 Your request may or may not be appropriate based on the community you are serving.

 If you're community does not have a lot of gardeners, then you may be starting a seed library to get folks to start growing a portion of their food.
-You may want to mention seed saving, but not make it a requirement.
-Also, if you are very urban and space is scarce and food security is an issue, then you may want to de-emphasize the seed saving aspect and not make it a requirement.
+Please clearly state that folks may borrow seeds, but there is no requirement to return seeds.
+Requiring them to return seeds can be seen as a contractual obligation and be put you in a grey zone of commercial regulations.
+You can encourage folks to save seeds and return some and explain why this is beneficial to the community.
+However, if you are very urban and space is scarce and food security is an issue, then you may want to de-emphasize the seed saving aspect.
 Additionally, your first year, you may want members to know that seed saving is encouraged, but just getting the word out about the seed library and getting started may be a full plate for you.
 Note that it doesn't all need to happen at once.
 Do what feels good and inspires you.
 The rest can come later.

 Seed quality is a concern in seed libraries.
 To ensure the quality of your stock, since most folks don't know much about seed saving, having people learn and return seeds that are "super easy" to save reliably is a great starting point.
 Some "super easy" plants are beans, peas, tomatoes, lettuce, and arugula.